mendix/docs/content/en/docs/deployment/mendix-cloud-deploy/environments.md

 ---

 {{% alert color="info" %}}
-There's a redesigned theme for this page available!
-To learn more, see [Environments and Deployment (New UI)](/deploy/environments-redesign).
+A redesigned deployment flow is now available.
+For more information, see [Environments and Deployment (New UI)](/developerportal/deploy/environments-redesign/).
 {{% /alert %}}

 ## Introduction